vue-styleguidist/vue-live/README.md

 </script>
 ```

-Check out the [demo](http://vue-live.surge.sh) for alernative syntaxes to write your showcases.
+Check out the [demo](http://vue-live.surge.sh) for alternative syntaxes to write your showcases.

 ## Configuration